 Think 60% is already damning?
 Turns out, if the legacy system happens to be Teradata the failure rate is significantly higher.
 While there is no hard data available, anecdotal evidence puts the likelihood of failure of a Teradata migration north of 95%.
 Successful projects in this category may be the stuff of legends, but they remain extremely rare exceptions in practice.

 This is in stark contrast to the fact that practically every enterprise that uses Teradata today is exploring options to replatform away from it.
 Most of these replatform initiatives are triggered by an enterprise-wide mandate to move to the cloud and tear down data silos.
 Enterprises are looking to the cloud as a highly innovative environment for their data processing needs.
 A data warehouse appliance, physical or virtual, no longer fits into this picture.

-The desire to leave Teradata, paired with the magnetism of cloud data warehouses like Azure SQL DW or Amazon Redshift, creates an almost perfect force field.
+The desire to leave Teradata, paired with the magnetism of cloud data warehouses like Azure Synapse Analytics or Amazon Redshift, creates an almost perfect force field.
 Migrating away from a data warehousing appliance typically finds broad support across the enterprise.
 So why is it then that Teradata migrations seem to fail more often than any other type of database migration?
 Here are the top 3 reasons why:

 Accurately estimating the complexity of a database workload borders on the impossible.
 Yet, being able to quantify the difficulty involved in rewriting a workload is the foundation of any successful migration plan.